neondatabase/website/content/docs/guides/vercel.md

 ## Manage Vercel environment variables

-The Neon Vercel Integration initially sets the `DATABASE_URL` environment variable for your Vercel **Production** and **Development** environments.
+The Neon Vercel Integration initially sets the `DATABASE_URL` and `DATABASE_URL_UNPOOLED` environment variables for your Vercel **Production** and **Development** environments.
+These variables are set to a pooled and direct Neon database connection string, respectively (see [Connection pooling](/docs/connect/connection-pooling) for more information.).
 When you create a preview deployment, the integration also sets this variable for your **Preview** environment.
 If you want to use different Postgres environment variables, the Neon Vercel Integration also supports these variables for defining your database connection:

-- `PGHOST`
+- `PGHOST` (set to a pooled Neon database connection string)
+- `PGHOST_UNPOOLED` (set to a direct Neon database connection string)
 - `PGUSER`
 - `PGDATABASE`
 - `PGPASSWORD`